dmccreary/personal-finance/docs/glossary.md

 ## I

+#### Identity Theft

+The fraudulent acquisition and use of another person's personal information, typically for financial gain.

+**Example:** This course teaches you to recognize identity theft warning signs and respond quickly to minimize damage if your information is compromised.

+#### Identity Theft Prevention

+Proactive measures to protect personal information and reduce the risk of identity theft.

+**Example:** You'll learn identity theft prevention strategies in this class, including credit freezes, strong passwords, and careful document shredding.

 #### Identity Protection

 Measures taken to safeguard personal information and prevent its unauthorized use for fraudulent purposes.

 **Example:** Our personal security section covers comprehensive identity protection strategies, from securing digital accounts to monitoring credit reports regularly.

+#### Income Potential Research

+The process of investigating expected earnings for different careers, industries, and educational paths.

+**Example:** This course teaches you to research income potential using labor statistics, industry reports, and professional networks to inform career decisions.

 #### Income Sources